xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.0 is a major feature upgrade release.
-We recommend you back up your files and database before upgrading.
-2.0.10 is a bug fix update
+2.1 is a feature update

 == Plugin Support ==